dsaronin/kinokero/README.md

 # Kinokero Status

-* The gem is currently Alpha, pending complettion of this documentation.
+* The gem is currently at Beta, v0.0.5.
 * All GCP protocol interactions are working as a GCP2.0 printer
 * jingle notifications are working.
 * Files can be cloudprinted remotely.